About the award

 See a list of past award recipients.

 This award was established in 2001 to honour the memory of Dr. Sylvia Wallace, College of Pharmacy and Nutrition.
 Dr. Wallace was an Associate Vice-President (Academic) at the University of Saskatchewan and a recipient of the University's Master Teacher Award.
-This namesake award recognizes exceptional competence in teaching - including superior command of the subject area, skills at organizing and developing class materials, and the capacity to motivate and inspire students.
+This namesake award recognizes exceptional competency in teaching aligned with the USask Learning Charter’s educator commitments.

 Eligibility